vigneshv92/Computer-Vision/Notes/Image_Representation_And_Classification.md

 Gradient descent is a a mathematical way to minimize error in a neural network.
 More information on this minimization method can be found [here](https://en.wikipedia.org/wiki/Gradient_descent).

 Convolutional neural networks are a specific type of neural network that are commonly used in computer vision applications.
 They learn to recognize patterns among a given set of images.
 If you want to [learn more](https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/), refer to this resource, and we'll be learning more about these types of networks, and how they work step-by-step, at a different point in this course!

+## Machine Learning and Neural Networks

+When we talk about machine learning and neural networks used in image classification and pattern recognition, we are really talking about a set of algorithms that can learn to recognize patterns in data and sort that data into groups.

+The example we gave earlier was sorting images of facial expressions into two categories: smile or smirk.
+A neural network might be able to learn to separate these expressions based on their different traits; a neural network can effectively learn how to draw a line that separates two kinds of data based on their unique shapes (the different shapes of the eyes and mouth, in the case of a smile and smirk).
+Deep neural networks are similar, only they can draw multiple and more complex separation lines in the sand.
+Deep neural networks layer separation layers on top of one another to separate complex data into groups.
+Separating Data
+Say you want to separate two types of image data: images of bikes and of cars.
+You look at the color of each image and the apparent size of the vehicle in it and plot the data on a graph.
+Given the following points (pink dots are bikes and blue are cars), how would you choose to separate this data?

+## Layers of Separation

+What if the data looked like this?